Nuitka/Nuitka/README.rst

 - Christopher Tott: Submitted patches for Windows, and general as well as structural cleanups.

-- Pete Hunt: Submitted patches for MacOS X support.
+- Pete Hunt: Submitted patches for macOS X support.

 - "ownssh": Submitted patches for built-ins module guarding, and made massive efforts to make high quality bug reports.
 Also the initial "standalone" mode